-The workshop element of the course is taught in Queens' College, Cambridge.
+The workshop element of the course is taught in the Bowett Room, Queens' College, Cambridge.
 Queens' supports a large, diverse and thriving community of undergraduates, graduates and academics.
 The College has been in the heart of Cambridge for more than five centuries, staff are committed to encouraging students to pursue their interests and achieve their full potential.